 - an AODocs super administrator account

-- the storage account of the library and G Suite super administrator or shared drive delegated administrator
+- the AODocs storage account of the library and Google Workspace super admin or shared drive delegated administrator

-1. As an AODocs super administrator, from the domain administration, access the Library management section.
+1. As an AODocs super administrator, access the domain administration and open the Library management section.

 2. Search for the Team Folder or Secured Folder you want to import into the shared drive.

-3. Note the storage account associated with the library, to use in step 5.
+3. Note the AODocs storage account associated with the library, to use in step 5.

-5. Connect to the storage account you noted at step 3 and access Google Drive.
+5. Connect to the AODocs storage account you noted at step 3 and access Google Drive.

 6. Find the root folder of the deleted library from the My Drive of the storage account.

-7. Share the root folder with a G Suite super administrator or shared drive delegated administrator.
+7. Share the root folder with a Google Workspace super admin or shared drive delegated administrator.

-8. Connect to the G Suite super administrator or shared drive delegated administrator that you just shared the root folder of the deleted library with.
+8. Connect to the Google Workspace super admin or shared drive delegated administrator that you just shared the root folder of the deleted library with.